Tips for Using Mirrors in Stained Glass

 But the secret is sealing the edges tightly with a mirror edge sealant.
 You can get this from most stained glass suppliers, eg Delphi

-Mmm, it’s best to be very careful and not get the sealant on the front of the mirror as it’s hard to get off.
+It’s best to be very careful and not get the sealant on the front of the mirror as it’s hard to get off.
 Spray it on to a Qtip first to avoid this happening.

 Try a non-ammonia cleaner or Isopropyl Alcohol, but be careful at the edges as you don’t want to take it off the bit that’s protecting the back.